-Placing a magnetostrictive element inside such an excitation coil (solenoid) with an impressed current I provides an efficient means of magnetizing the element and producing controlled strain and force output7.
+Placing a magnetostrictive element inside such an excitation coil (solenoid) with an impressed current I provides an efficient means of magnetizing the element and producing controlled strain and force output'.

-The law of electromagnetic induction (Faraday-Lenz law) describes how a magnetic flux, $\varphi = BA_c$ in area $A_c$ , induces a potential in an electrical conductor to which it is flux-linked.
+The law of electromagnetic induction (Faraday-Lenz law) describes how a magnetic flux, $\varphi = BA_C$ in area $A_C$ , induces a potential in an electrical conductor to which it is flux-linked.
 In its simplest differential form, the Faraday-Lenz law is given by where V is the induced voltage in the solenoid of constant area $A_c$ .
 According to this law, a potential will be induced in any electrically conducting material that makes up the magnetic circuit.

-$$V = -N_c \frac{d\varphi}{dt} = -N_c A_c \frac{dB}{dt},$$ (5)
+$$V = -N_c \frac{d\varphi}{dt} = -N_c A_c \frac{dB}{dt}, \tag{5}$$ the divergence of B is zero.

-The excitation coil described by equation 4 can be used to generate a magnetic field in a sample spatially separated from the coil.
-According to Gauss's law of magnetism, the divergence of s zero.
 This means that the magnetic flux is always conserved.
 Thus magnetic flux lines close, defining a magnetic circuit, and elements of the magnetic circuit through which magnetic flux flows are said to be flux-linked.
 This makes it possible to magnetize one component of the magnetic circuit by generating a magnetic field in another component.
 Based on the principle expressed by equations 5 and 6, it is possible to measure the magnetic flux density in a magnetic circuit by the voltage induced in a flux-linked detection coil.